* Freedom to speak against authority is related to effectiveness, safety and leadership *

 Vulnerability of a Leader

 I was mightily encouraged by his calm response and willingness to relook at something that he had thought of as a ‘fact’.
-The messages to me were clear (though I could articulate them much, much later in my life): that a leader could be wrong, that it is okay for a leader to be wrong occasionally, that it is okay for a follower to point out a leader’s obvious mistake, and that a leader does not lose anything by admitting that they had been wrong.
+The messages to me were clear (though I could articulate them much, much later in my life): that a leader could be wrong, that it is okay for a leader to be wrong occasionally, that it is okay for a follower to point out a leader’s obvious mistake, that a leader does not lose anything by admitting that they had been wrong, and that facts can usually be easily ascertained which shifts the focus from ‘who is right’ to ‘what is right’.
 In fact my respect for Col. Bajaj grew multifold due to that single interaction.
 I am horrified by what could have been the impact on me had he responded by ridiculing me in the class or worse, castigating me for having called him out in public.

 A responsibility of Organisations